asmagill/hammerspoon_asm/canvas/README.md

  * If an argument is provided, the canvas object; otherwise the current value.

 Notes:
  * Window behaviors determine how the canvas object is handled by Spaces and Exposé.
-See `hs.drawing.windowBehaviors` for more information.
+See [hs._asm.canvas.windowBehaviors](#windowBehaviors) for more information.

 - - -